 - I value the $300 annual travel credit more or less at face value

-- The Sapphire Reserve lets you redeem points for 1.5 cents each towards travel purchases (rather than 1.25 cents), though that’s not something I personally value, since I’d rather transfer Ultimate Rewards points to airline and hotel partners
+- The Sapphire Reserve lets you redeem points for 1.5 cents each toward travel purchases (rather than 1.25 cents), though that’s not something I personally value, since I’d rather transfer Ultimate Rewards points to airline and hotel partners (and the transfer ratio is 1:1 for all three Ultimate Rewards “hub” cards)

 - A Priority Pass membership is valuable, but I also get this through several other cards, so incrementally I don’t think that’s worth much